Career Opportunities

 As a University employee, you will be required to comply with all applicable University policies and/or collective bargaining agreements, as may be amended from time to time.
 Federal, state, or local government directives may impose additional requirements.

-The Berkeley Master of Engineering program is looking for up to 10 Course Coordinators to join our team.
+The Berkeley Masters of Engineering program is looking for up to 10 Course Coordinators to join our team.
 Compensation is $20 per hour.

-As a Course Coordinator, you will be required to join our online and/or in-person lectures and case discussions to track student attendance and participation, provide administrative support for instructors, plus data entry.
+As a Course Coordinator, you will be required to join our online lectures and case discussions to track student attendance and participation, provide administrative support for instructors, plus data entry.

-Applicants are required to be available daily for the duration of the summer class: August 12 – 21, 2025 (8 days excluding weekends).
-In preparation for the summer class, there will be mandatory onboarding training webinars and check-in meetings with your assigned instructor before the class starts to assist with preparations.
+Applicants are required to be available daily for the duration of the class: January 5-8, 12-15, 2025 (8 days excluding weekends).
+There will be mandatory onboarding training webinars and check-in meetings with your assigned instructor before the class starts to assist with preparations.

 Required Skills: